Andrew357965/stock_data_analysis/README.md

 ## Highlights

-- KF with adaptive noise parameters (Q and R) based on price's volatility
+- KF with adaptive noise parameters (Q and R) based on market volatility
 - Feature engineering for classification models included residuals from KF
 - Quantitative verification of the weak form of the Efficient Market Hypothesis